MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ### Apple Silicon Macs

-Microsoft Edge native app support in Stable version 88 for Apple Silicon Macs.
+Microsoft Edge support as of Stable version 88 for Apple Silicon Macs.

 ### Chromebooks